TaylorPrewitt/uw_yolo/object_detection/batch-tests/pytorch/readme.md

 Batch size 8: 25ms/image
 Batch Size 15: 20ms/image

-the results are a lot more believeable now.
 Memory error occurs with T4 and batch size > 16.

 `demo-1.json` contains the formatted bounding box results from the model for all 50000 images.